I come from a long line of plant killers. I carried on that proud tradition for a long time – well into my thirties.

 You can save as many ‘THESE PLANTS CAN SURVIVE WITH 0 LIGHT’ posts on Pinterest as you like, but no plant can survive in the dark.

 Even those that can survive in low light conditions will grow much faster if exposed to bright, indirect light.

 Very few plants can take bright, direct light without getting sunburned, even cacti, unless you expose it to them gradually.
 If you have super bright windows, then consider covering it with a sheer curtain.
 I live in the UK, so it’s not exactly a problem for me.

 My living room gets good, gentle east light, which is marvellous in summer, but winter’s creeping up o I’ve invested in a grow light for my dingy back corner.
-It’s uplighting my philodendron (Golden Dragon, Green Wonder, and Florida Beauty) wonderfully.
+It’s uplighting my philodendron (Golden Dragon, Green Wonder, and Pedatum) wonderfully.
 They look evil af but also really cool.

 8 – Temperature basics

 Not many house plants enjoy being below about 10ºC/50°F. And that’s a bit too cold for most, but I’m hoping mine survive it.